-As one of the most popular tourist destinations in the world, the Disney parks have naturally become the one of the most photographed place in the world—which of course is because it’s an amazing place to take beautiful pictures!
+As one of the most popular tourist destinations in the world, the Disney parks have naturally become the one of the most photographed places in the world—which of course is because it’s an amazing place to take beautiful pictures!
 Whether you’re trying to preserve memories of your trip or just looking for some excellent photo ops, Disney World is the perfect place to snap stunning shots.
 Here’s how to take better pictures at Disney World so that you can come away with magical photos that you’ll love for years to come.

 Choose Your Gear Wisely

-Contrary to what you may think, you don’t need an expensive camera or high-end lenses in order to take great pictures at Disney World, but having quality gear certainly helps.
+Contrary to what you may think, you don’t need an expensive camera or high-end lenses in order to take Instagram-worthy pictures at Disney World, but having quality gear certainly helps.
 If you’re planning on taking pictures during your visit, opt for a camera with good image quality and features like ISO control and autofocus.
 This will make it easier for you to take high-quality shots without having to fuss too much with the settings.

 While not quite as good as their standalone counterparts, today’s smartphones feature multiple zoom lenses and great low light performance, so don’t be afraid to stick with just your smartphone!
 Just remember to be courteous to other guests and turn the flash off if you’re on a dark ride.